-Please enjoy my ramblings on Apple, CSS, Classic Illtron, Gulp, Indieweb, Microsoft, Netlify, Sass, Star Wars, WordPress, comics, current affairs, flowers, games, markdown, movies, music, note, personal projects, photography, politics, site stuff, static sites, tech tips, these fuckin guys, tv, video, web performance, and web work.
+Please enjoy my ramblings on Apple, CSS, Classic Illtron, Gulp, Indieweb, Microsoft, Netlify, Playing the Covers, Sass, Star Wars, WordPress, comics, current affairs, flowers, games, markdown, movies, music, note, personal projects, photography, politics, site stuff, static sites, tech tips, these fuckin guys, tv, video, video games, web performance, and web work.

 Have you ever tried incorporating hexagons into a web design?

 Castlevania II: Simon’s Quest was at the top of the list of games I either got frustrated or bored with, but I finally powered through, and very I’m glad I did.

 I have created the definitive order for watching the movies of the Marvel Cinematic Universe.

 I’m playing through the games featured on the covers of Nintendo Power.
 Join me for a deep dive into Super Mario Bros.
 2!